haraldh/chainerror/booksrc/tutorial11.md

 which gives us a lot more detail.

-To create your own Errors, you might find [crates](https://crates.io) which crate enum `Display+Debug` via derive macros.
+To create your own Errors, you might find [crates](https://crates.io) which create enum `Display+Debug` via derive macros.

 Also noteworthy is [custom_error](https://crates.io/crates/custom_error) to define your custom errors, which can then be used with `chainerror`.